pyrogram/pyrogram/docs/source/intro/start.rst

 Quick Start
 ===========

-The next few steps serve as a quick start for all new Pyrogrammers that want to get something done as fast as possible!
+The next few steps serve as a quick start for all new Pyrogrammers that want to get something done as fast as possible.
+Let's go!

 Get Pyrogram Real Fast
 ----------------------